Snowflake-Labs/sfquickstarts/site/devlabs/getting_started_with_snowflake.md

 Duration: 2

 Welcome to Snowflake!
 This entry-level guide designed for database and data warehouse administrators and architects will help you navigate the Snowflake interface and introduce you to some of our core capabilities.
 [Sign up for a free 30-day trial of Snowflake](https://trial.snowflake.com) and follow along with this lab exercise.
 Once we cover the basics you’ll be ready to start processing your own data and diving into Snowflake’s more advanced features like a pro.

+### Free Virtual Hands-on Lab
+This Snowflake Guide is available as a free, instructor-led Virtual Hands on Lab.
+[Sign up for the VHOL today](https://www.snowflake.com/virtual-hands-on-lab/).

 ### Prerequisites: